 Getting a good night sleep is important for our health, well being and linked to lots of other things to help us live a better and happy life.
-And our bedroom has a big part to play in that so we can rest well and sleep easy.
+And our bedroom design has a big part to play in how we can rest well and sleep easy.
 Not to mention just enjoy the space!

 If you’re tossing and turning at night there are few changes you can make to your bedroom that will help you get a peaceful night sleep.

 The colour of your bedroom plays an important part in you getting a peaceful sleep.
 Choosing muted colour tones such as soft pastels, warm neutrals and earthy tones are the best bet in achieving a restful room.

 If you are thinking of repainting remember to try out your chosen colour in a few different places around the room.
 This way you can see what the colour translates to throughout different times of the day.

 2. Tidy Up